neurogeriatricskiel/KielMAT/docs/05_tutorial_sit_to_stand_stand_to_sit_detection.md

 If requested (plot_results set to True), it generates plots of the accelerometer and gyroscope data along with the detected postural transitions.

 #### References
-[1] Pham et al. (2018).
+[`1`] Pham et al. (2018).
 Validation of a Lower Back "Wearable"-Based Sit-to-Stand and  Stand-to-Sit Algorithm for Patients With Parkinson's Disease and Older Adults in a Home-Like  Environment.
 Frontiers in Neurology, 9, 652. https://doi.org/10.3389/fneur.2018.00652

 ## Import libraries
 The necessary libraries such as numpy, matplotlib.pyplot, dataset and PhamSittoStandStandtoSitDetection sit to stand and stand to sit detection algortihm are imported.
 Make sure that you have all the required libraries and modules installed before running this code.
-You also may need to install the 'ngmt' library and its dependencies if you haven't already.
+You also may need to install the `ngmt` library and its dependencies if you haven't already.

 ```python